 - Let users set their own retention policies.

 Slack’s default settings allow the retention of all information.
-If administrators don’t make changes into retention policy as per their requirement, they might find themselves having the historical data of conversations occurred, including messages, reactions, integrations, etc.
+If administrators don’t make changes to the retention policy as per their requirement, they might find themselves having the historical data of conversations that occurred, including messages, reactions, integrations, etc.

-The way data is retained in Slack will impact what comes out through export, and similarly, its usage value for investigations, discovery, legal research and writing, etc.
+The way data is retained in Slack will impact what comes out through export and, similarly, its usage value for investigations, discovery, legal research writing, etc.

 How Do Take Some Work Out of Legal Work?

 Automate Routine Reviews with Workflow Builder